pwqbot/nvim.lua/README.md

 - `F3` to find projects you opened.

 ### [NvimTree](https://github.com/kyazdani42/nvim-tree.lua)
 file explor for neovim.
 In nvimtree, you may check your project structure, add/delete/remove files.
 - `F1` toggle nvimtree.
 - `g?` in nvimtree, and you will see help.

 ### [Comment.nvim](https://github.com/numToStr/Comment.nvim)
 smart commenting plugin.
 - `CRTL-/` to toggle comment, support multiple lines selection.

 ### [hop.nvim](https://github.com/phaazon/hop.nvim)
-    easy motion
+move to anywhere with 2 characters.
 - press `f`, and there will be characters in your screen, press characters on some position and you will jump to it.

 ### [vim-sandwich](https://github.com/machakann/vim-sandwich)
 easily edit surrond character
 - press `ds"` inside some sentence `"asfasfasadf"`, `""` will be delete.
 - press `cs"'` inside some sentence `"asfasfasadf"`, `""` will be replaced with `'asfasfasadf'`.
 - press `ysiw"` inside some word `asfasfasadf`, `""` will be added around.

 ## How to edit keymaps